ycc140/fastapi_pytest/docs/index.md

 The following techniques are incorporated and explained in the example:

-  * Using the Repository and the Dependency Injection design patterns.
+  * Using the Repository, the Dependency Injection and Unit of Work design patterns.
   * Using DB foreign key table linking with a cascading delete constraint.
   * Using bulk `Upsert` techniques with SQLModel and alchemy ORM handling.
   * How to split a document batch > 5000 documents into sub-batches in a memory efficient way.